-- 3. On 20 December 2016, we published our final decisions on all areas of the IM review except for three where we have not yet reached decisions.
+- 3. On 20 December 2016, we published our final decisions on all areas of the IM review with the exception of three areas where we have not yet reached decisions.
 One of those areas is the Transpower IRIS, which is the focus of this paper.
-Therefore, our review of the Transpower IRIS IM remains part of the IM review and as such, we have continued to apply our IM review framework for decision-making.
-One of the IM review are such, we have continued to apply our IM review framework for decision-making. - 4.
+Therefore, our review of the Transpower IRIS IM remains part of the IM review and as such, we have continued to apply our IM review framework for decision-making. have - 4.
 In September 2016, we decided to progress the review of the Transpower IRIS IM on a longer timeframe than the rest of the IM review.
-This was to allow more time to assess whether the concerns Transpower has raised about the operation of the
+This was to allow more time to assess whether the concerns Transpower has raised about the operation of the Transpower IRIS mechanism amount to a problem with the current scheme and whether any improvements might involve changes to the Transpower IRIS IM.
+9